jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

 ### 43O General provisions for bans and banning orders
-(1) The Registrar of the Court must, as soon as practicable after the making of a banning order by a Court under this Part,— (a) give notice to the Registrar of Companies and the Commission that the order has been made; and (b) give notice in the Gazette of the name of the person against whom the order is made and the period or dates for which the ban applies.
+(1) The Registrar of the Court must, as soon as practicable after the making of a banning order by a Court under this Part,— (a) give notice to the Registrar of Companies and the FMA that the order has been made; and (b) give notice in the Gazette of the name of the person against whom the order is made and the period or dates for which the ban applies.
-(2) A person intending to apply for the leave of the Court to override a ban imposed by or under section 43F, 43I, 43K, or 43N must give to the Commission not less than 10 working days' written notice of that person's intention to apply.
+(2) A person intending to apply for the leave of the Court to override a ban imposed by or under section 43F, 43I, 43K, or 43N must give to the FMA not less than 10 working days' written notice of that person's intention to apply.
-(3) The Commission, and any other person that the Court thinks fit, may attend and be heard at the hearing of the application.
+(3) The FMA, and any other person that the Court thinks fit, may attend and be heard at the hearing of the application.

 **Orders to preserve assets to satisfy claims**

 ### 43P When Court may prohibit payment or transfer of money, securities, or other property
 (1) This section applies if—
-  (a) an investigation is being carried out under this Act in relation to an act or omission by a person, being an act or omission that constitutes or may constitute a contravention of this Act; or
+  (a) an investigation is being carried out under this Act in relation to an act or omission by a person, being an act or omission that constitutes or may constitute a contravention of this Act or any regulations made under this Act; or
   (b) a prosecution has begun against a person for a contravention of this Act; or (c) a civil proceeding has begun against a person under this Act.
-(2) The Court may, on application by the Commission or by an aggrieved person, make 1 or more of the orders listed in section 43Q if the Court considers it necessary or desirable to do so for the purpose of protecting the interests of an aggrieved person.
+(2) The Court may, on application by the FMA or by an aggrieved person, make 1 or more of the orders listed in section 43Q if the Court considers it necessary or desirable to do so for the purpose of protecting the interests of an aggrieved person.
 (3) In this section and section 43Q,—
   - **aggrieved person** means any person to whom a relevant person is liable
   - **liable** means liable, or may be or become liable, to pay money (whether in respect of a debt, by way of damages or compensation, or otherwise) or to account for securities or other property